Anton2181/pas/docs/rules.md

 *Is there a rule that guarantees every person who can take a priority task actually gets one?*

 Not as a hard constraint, but the coverage selectors make it costly to skip them. `T1C`/`T2C` reward spreading top/second-priority tasks across people or families.
-If you also set `W_PRIORITY_MISS`, that weight replaces `T1C` for the top tier so each eligible person incurs **one** strong penalty when they receive zero top tasks.
-The guard remains a soft penalty rather than a ban, so the solver can still leave someone without a top slot when no feasible assignment exists—but without double-counting the miss.
+If you also set `W_PRIORITY_MISS`, that weight replaces `T1C` for the top tier **and** upgrades `T2C` for people who have no top eligibility, so each eligible person incurs **one** strong penalty when they receive zero tasks at their highest available priority.
+The guard remains a soft penalty rather than a ban, so the solver can still leave someone without a priority slot when no feasible assignment exists—but without double-counting the miss.
 Inspect `priority_required_vars` plus the coverage maps in `varmap.json` to see which selectors fired.

 ## Improving and verifying the rules